 Snowboard Instructor

 Do you love snowboarding?
-Do you enjoy teaching others?
-If so, then being a snowboard instructor might be right for you!
-A snowboard instructor will teach youth participants new skills or help improve their snowboarding abilities.
-As an instructor, you will lead snowboarding lessons, ensure equipment is well maintained, observe weather conditions, maintain safety, regularly update progress with SI Leads and administer first aid if necessary.
+Do you enjoy teaching proper techniques to youth?
+Then a volunteer role as a snowboard instructor might be right for you.
+A snowboard instructor will teach the youth new skills or improve their snowboarding ability.
+As an instructor, you may be asked to teach snowboarding lessons, ensure equipment are well maintained, observe weather conditions, maintain safety and administer first aid if necessary.

 Responsibilities: